Nominal power (photovoltaic): Conversion from DC to AC

-Solar power need to be converted from direct current (DC, as it is generated from the panel) to alternate current (AC) to be injected into the power grid.
-Since solar panels generate peak power only for few hours each year, and DC to AC converters are expensive, the converters are usually sized to be smaller than the peak DC power of the panels.
-This means that for few hours each year the peaks are "clipped" and the extra energy is lost.
+Solar power needs to be converted from direct current (DC, as it is generated from the panel) to alternate current (AC) to be injected into the power grid.
+Since solar panels generate peak power only for few hours each day, and DC to AC converters are expensive, the converters are usually sized to be smaller than the peak DC power of the panels.
+This means that for some hours each day the peaks are "clipped" and the extra energy is lost.
 This has very little impact on the total energy generated throughout a year, but saves considerable amount of balance of system (BOS) costs.

-Due to under-sizing of converters, AC ratings of solar plants are generally significantly lower than DC ratings, as much as 30%.
+Due to under-sizing of converters, AC ratings of solar plants are generally significantly lower than DC ratings, by as much as 30%.
 This in turn increases the calculated yearly capacity factor of the plant.

 The downrating of peak power and the related clipping is different from the losses incurred in the conversion from DC to AC, which happen at any power level and are usually relatively small.

 Most countries refer to installed nominal nameplate capacity of PV systems and panels by counting DC power in watt-peak, denoted as Wp, or sometimes WDC, as do most manufacturers and organizations of the photovoltaic industry, such as Solar Energy Industries Association (SEIA), the European Photovoltaic Industry Association (EPIA) or the International Energy Agency (IEA-PVPS).

 Some grid regulations may limit the AC output of a PV system to as little as 70% of its nominal DC peak power (Germany).
 Because of these two different metrics, international organizations need to reconvert official domestic figures from the above-mentioned countries back to the raw DC output in order to report coherent global PV-deployment in watt-peak.

 In order to clarify whether the nominal power output (watt-peak, Wp) is in fact DC or already converted into AC, it is sometimes explicitly denoted as MWDC and MWAC or kWDC and kWAC.
 The converted WAC is also often written as "MW (AC)", "MWac" or "MWAC".
 Just as for Wp, these units are non SI-compliant but widely used.
 In California, for example, where the rated capacity is given in MWAC, a downrating of 15 percent in the conversion from DC to AC is assumed.